Pirone, Treloar form strong 1-2 punch for Franklin Regional rotation | Trib HSSN | Trib HSSN

 Muraco, a Coastal Carolina commit as a position player, could end up back in the mix as the season moves ahead.

-“Everyone on the staff all around fills the strike zone with 2-3 pitches that often have the hitter guessing at the plate,” junior catcher Thomas Nicely said.
+“Everyone on the staff all around fills the strike zone with two to three pitches that often have the hitter guessing at the plate,” junior catcher Thomas Nicely said.

 “Even through I walk some people, our mix definitely gives a very different feel to the game day to day.
 Our guys get better the more experienced they get, and I don’t think we’re even close to how good we will be in the future.”